How to enable/disable wayland on Ubuntu Desktop

-Wayland is a communication protocol that specifies the communication between a display server and its clients, and we can choose whether to enable/disable Wayland on Ubuntu.
-By default the Ubuntu 22.04 Jammy Jellyfish desktop already uses Wayland but it’s also possible to load to Xorg display server instead.
-In this tutorial, you will see how to disable and enable Wayland in Ubuntu 22.04 Jammy Jellyfish.
+Wayland is a communication protocol that specifies the communication between a display server and its clients.
+On Ubuntu, users can choose to enable or disable Wayland according to their needs.
+By default, Ubuntu’s desktop environment runs on Wayland, but it is also possible to switch to the Xorg display server.
+This tutorial will demonstrate how to enable and disable Wayland on the Ubuntu desktop.

 Reasons for using Xorg instead of Wayland are if you are encountering graphical errors or performance issues while using Wayland.
 Wayland does not always play nicely with every kind of software.
 Xorg is the safe fall back choice whenever you are having problems with Wayland.
 Since both are included on Ubuntu and installed by default, it is relatively easy to switch back and forth between them.